ccxt/ccxt/CONTRIBUTING.md

 ### Single Source Of Version Number

 The version number is sourced to JavaScript, Python and PHP from the main NPM package file `package.json`.
-The publishing shell script updates the version and exports it to all other files.
+The `publish.sh` script updates the version and exports it to all other files.
 This is done by the `vss.js` script, which stands for *version-single-sourcing*.
+Python package config function inside `setup.py` also reads that JSON file to update the version in Python Package Index (PyPI).

 ```UNDER CONSTRUCTION```